Capital One Arena: Music, entertainment, and other events

-The Washington International Horse Show took place every October in the arena for more than 20 years through 2019, after which it was moved out because of the Covid-19 pandemic.
+The Washington International Horse Show took place every October in the arena for more than 20 years through 2019, after which it was moved out because of the COVID-19 pandemic.

+The arena served as the venue for U.S. president Donald Trump's inaugural parade on January 20, 2025.
+The day before, Trump held a rally in the arena.

+Professional wrestling

+The arena has hosted various professional wrestling events; it hosted the final four editions of WCW's Starrcade pay-per-view, followed by WWE's Backlash in 2000, SummerSlam in 2005, Cyber Sunday in 2007, Survivor Series in 2009, Capitol Punishment in 2011, Battleground in 2016, and the arena will host Saturday Night's Main Event XLII in 2025.
+The arena frequently hosts Raw and SmackDown shows as well.

+On October 2, 2019, Capital One Arena hosted the series premiere of AEW Dynamite, the first weekly television series of All Elite Wrestling (AEW).

 Criticism

 Gentrification

 When the arena opened, there was concern that it would lead to the displacement of Chinese businesses and culture in the area that is the city's Chinatown.
 The surrounding area has indeed been dramatically gentrified, and most of the Chinese residents and businesses who lived and operated in the neighborhood when the arena first opened have been displaced because of the spike in real estate prices.
 2011 estimates hold that the number of Chinese in the neighborhood is down to around 400 to 500.
 The Chinese-owned restaurants and businesses in the Chinatown area are largely gone and there has not been a full-service Chinese grocery in the neighborhood since 2005.

+A similar stadium project proposed for Philadelphia's Chinatown sparked comparisons in 2023 to the Capital One Arena, and caused significant community backlash prior to its cancellation.

 Ice quality issues

 In December 2007, then-Capitals captain Chris Clark stated that he believed the arena had the worst ice in the NHL.
 "There's a lot of ruts in the ice.
 It's soft.
 It's wet half the time.
 I could see a lot of injuries coming from the ice there.
 It could cost [players] their jobs...
 Even guys on other teams say the same thing.
 When we're facing off, they say, 'How do you guys play on this?'"
 Capitals owner Ted Leonsis addressed this criticism directly.
 The ice quality issue has been persistent both since the opening of the facility and with the Capitals franchise in general.
-Since Leonsis' acquisition of the facility, the quality of the ice has got better and number of complaints has noticeably decreased.
+Since Leonsis' acquisition of the facility, the quality of the ice has improved and the number of complaints has noticeably decreased.
 During playoff games, the arena installs additional portable refrigeration units outside the arena to aid the ice conditions during the warm and humid summer months.